damiantroy/sonarr/README.md

-# Sonarr TV manager CentOS container
+# Sonarr TV manager Rocky Linux container

-This is a CentOS 8 container for [Sonarr](https://sonarr.tv/), which keeps track of and organises your TV video library.
+This is a Rocky Linux 8 container for [Sonarr](https://sonarr.tv/), which keeps track of and organises your TV video library.

 ## Building